enerqi/dotfiles/README.md

 - For programs started by the desktop manager and not the interactive shell process hierarachy, such as sublime-text, use `~/.profile` to setup the environment variables. `.xsessionrc` maybe a better approved way to do this.
 - `.zprofile` / `~/.zprofile.local`  shouldn't change the key bindings, aliases, functions or shell options but could set the PATH for non-interactive or login commandline programs.
 - `.xinitrc` (startx) / `.xsession` (xdm) run window manager independent programs after graphical login.
 Window manager specific scripts such as `~/.i3/config` could also be used.

-### ZSH Prezto Only Setup
-Follow setup steps in [https://github.com/enerqi/prezto](enerqi-prezto) and ignore these dotfiles.

 ## Sublime Text Setup